dtseiler/dtseiler.github.io/aboutme.md

 I devote a lot of my personal time to [youth hockey](http://www.manitowochockey.org).
 I also play more [Dota2](http://www.dota2.com) than a grown man should.

 ## Live
 I was born, raised and moved back to Manitowoc, Wisconsin, USA.
+Wife & kids.
+Dog.
+House.
+The whole deal.